PHW Group: Structure

 The PHW Group is made up of two parent companies: the Erste Paul-Heinz Wesjohann GmbH & Co.
 Kommanditgesellschaft with €2,232.5 million in sales, and the Zweite Paul-Heinz Wesjohann GmbH & Co.
 Kommanditgesellschaft with €585.8 million in sales in the 2020/2021 financial year, both based in Rechterfeld.
 Part of the PHW group are several subgroups, among them the Lohmann & Co.
 AG based in Vaduz, Liechtenstein, which the PHW Group uses for public appearances.

 Site of the subsidiary company MEGA Tierernährung.

 The core business area of the PHW Group is poultry production under the brand Wiesenhof.
 The PHW Group features a strong vertical integration and combines large parts of the poultry production chain.
 These include hatcheries, fattening, the production of feed and veterinary medicine, logistics, the slaughtering and cutting of poultry, and the processing and marketing of poultry meat.
 Chickens are the main products processed, along with turkeys and ducks.
 The PHW Group also owns just under 50 percent of the shares of the WIMEX Group, one of the world's largest suppliers of day old chicks of the Cobb breed.

 Additionally, the company has a business sector alternative proteins, which in the fiscal year 2020/2021 made up €16.8 million (0,6% of the total revenue).

-History

-1932 until 1998: predecessor

-In 1932, Paul Wesjohann founded an agricultural trade business with a hatchery in Rechterfeld.
-The same year but independently, Heinz Lohmann founded a fishmeal factory in Cuxhaven.
-Both expanded their businesses greatly in the following decades.

-In 1965, they jointly established a chicken hatchery in Rechterfeld.
-The sons of Paul Wesjohann, Paul-Heinz and Erich Wesjohann, both entered executive position there.
-The brothers took over more and more responsibility in the following years.
-In 1987, the Wesjohann family took over the majority of the share capital of Lohmann's company Lohmann & Co.
-AG, yielding the Lohmann-Wesjohann-Gruppe.
-In 1997, the Wesjohann family took over the remaining shares, subsequently owning the consortium completely.

-1998: foundation of the PHW Group and the EW Group

-In 1998, Paul-Heinz and Erich Wesjohann split up the consortium.
-Paul-Heinz Wesjohann founded the PHW Group and Erich Wesjohann founded the EW Group.
-While the EW Group became one of the world's largest poultry-breeding companies, the PHW Group evolved into one of the largest poultry slaughter company in Europe.

-1998 until now

-The PHW Group subsequently expanded and took over competitors as well as companies in other countries.
-The acquisitions included the Polish poultry processor Drobimexin 2001, the Dutch slaughterhouse Esbro in 2014 and the German duck processor Wichmann in 2016.
-In 2018, the PHW Group took over the distribution for Beyond Meat in Germany.

-Until the end of 2007, the PHW Group sponsored the professional cycling team Wiesenhof–Felt.
-Since 2012, the PHW Group is the main sponsor of the professional football club SV Werder Bremen.

-The founder Paul-Heinz Wesjohann handed over the CEO position to his son Peter Wesjohann in 2009.